johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-11-american-walker-in-britain-part-2/index.md

 ---
 title: An American Walking in Britain Part 2
+subtitle: Choosing a Path
-slug: "am-walker-1"
+slug: "am-walker-2"
 aliases:
     - /2017/03/am_walker_2/
-excerpt: 'Tips on country walking in Britain from the point of view of an American.
-The second of three parts.'
+excerpt: 'A description of some of the popular multi-day walks in Britain.'
 categories:
   - British Walking
 layout: single-series